tli-gini/PDF_Editor_/README.md

 ## 🧩 Integration

-- This frontend UI is fully decoupled from the PDF processing backend.
+- Requests are routed through Next.js API routes to ensure:
+  - Cross-origin safety: avoids CORS issues
+  - Credential privacy: sensitive API info stays server-side
-- By changing the `NEXT_PUBLIC_PDF_API_URL` environment variable, the interface can be used with either:
+- By changing the NEXT_PUBLIC_PDF_API_URL environment variable, the same UI can connect to:
-  - A public backend hosted on Fly.io (for portfolio/demos), or
+  - A public backend (e.g. Fly.io)
-  - A private server hosted internally (for production/intranet use)
+  - A private server (e.g. intranet Docker deployment)
-- No backend logic or database is required.
+- No additional backend logic or database is required
 - Compatible with Stirling PDF v1.34+ (AGPL-3.0)

 ## 📝 Notes

 - Dark mode is handled via `class="dark"` and Tailwind's `dark:` variants
 - All fonts are preloaded with `next/font/google` and exposed via CSS variables
-- Stirling PDF can be run locally via Docker or deployed to internal servers
-- The frontend is deployable as a static/SSR UI for both public and internal use cases
 - Responsive design is implemented using Tailwind's mobile-first breakpoints (`sm`, `md`, `lg`, etc.), ensuring the UI adapts smoothly from mobile to desktop screens
+- Modular component architecture makes it easy to extend or adapt

 ## 📜 License